psbhatbvbcs/BugHunt/BugHunt 01 Web/README.md

 Find the errors!!

+CSS Errors
 1) The display has been messed up a little.
 Mainly the "direction of flex".
 Correct it

+Javascript Errors
-2) You can't order burgers and pizzas in negative can you?
+1) You can't order burgers and pizzas in negative can you?
 Handle to stop it from falling below zero when you click the '-' button.
+Around line 53
+2) Total price of pizza's is wrong.
+How do calculate total price?
+Around line 80